ntaft/GoL-background/README.md

 ## Game of Life interactive animation

-Fully interactive background / foreground animation for websites created utilizing canvas; cell states follow the rules of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life).
+Fully interactive background / foreground animation for websites, utilizing canvas.
+Cell states follow the rules of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life).
 Cells are randomly seeded at the start of the animation.

 Implementation created for use in my [portfolio site](http://www.nicktaft.com); based off of an earlier student project, [GoGoL](https://github.com/ntaft/GameOfLife)